New Brunswick Entrepreneur Brings Sustainable Energy to Rural Africa

 ONB: What is the main source of power generation?

-Grove: Solar power is the primary resource, but we’ve been looking at wind for some time, hydro as well.
+Grove: Solar is the primary resource, but we’ve been looking at wind for some time, hydro as well.
 The thing is, they are so close to the equator that their capacity to harness solar power is unparalleled.
 Solar was also a quick way to jump start the project and validate our model.
 We hope to implement wind and hydro solutions in 2017.
 We have gone through four prototypes of the wind turbine and now have one that is spinning pretty well; it’s very close to being the one we can take to market.

 ONB: The implications of bringing power to regions that have never had electricity must be huge.